sfalkoff/sql-lesson/PART3-WEB.md

 If your app is still running in your terminal, kill it and restart it, then access http://localhost:5000/ in your browser.
 Tadaa, we're done.

 ### We're Not Done
-Let's look at our hello world handler a little more closely.
+Let's look at our 'hello world' handler a little more closely.

     @app.route("/")
     def helloworld():